Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Benchmark

-Almost all implementations provide an accuracy parameter in form of the intermediate grid pixel resolution, and we choose them to provide crudely comparable results.
+Almost all implementations provide an accuracy parameter in form of the intermediate grid pixel resolution.
+We chose them to provide approximately comparable results.

-For \flints, \lenspix, and \lenspyx, we generate input CMB and lensing potential realizations, and the true and estimated lensed maps on a Healpix grid.
-For \pixell, the full sky lensing routine is evaluated onto a CAR geometry and we calculate the effective accuracy using our own CAR geometry to calculate the true lensed map.
+For \flints, \lenspix, and \lenspyx, we generated input CMB and lensing potential realizations and the true and estimated lensed maps on a Healpix grid.
+For \pixell, the full-sky lensing routine was evaluated onto a CAR geometry, and we calculated the effective accuracy using our own CAR geometry to calculate the true lensed map.

-We use $\lmaxunl=4096$ and an HPC machine with four CPUs and 60 GB of memory.
-To reduce memory usage, the data for \lenspix is split into sets and calculated individually.
+We used $\lmaxunl=4096$ and an HPC machine with four CPUs and 60 GB of memory.
+To reduce memory usage, the data for \lenspix were split into sets and were calculated individually.

-Table~\ref{tab:fwopimplementations} summarizes the computational costs and memory usage for the pixel resolution and effective accuracy. \lenspix and \flints are well-established algorithms, and perform the task in reasonable time and for very reasonable memory usage. \lenspix allows to control the intermediate grid pixel resolution, whereas with \flints this can be indirectly controlled by the choice of \Nside.
+Table~\ref{tab:fwopimplementations} summarizes the computational costs and memory usage for the pixel resolution and effective accuracy. \lenspix and \flints are well-established algorithms and perform the task in reasonable time and for very reasonable memory usage. \lenspix allows us to control the intermediate grid pixel resolution, whereas with \flints, this can be indirectly controlled by the choice of \Nside.
 If needed, \flints execution time could be reduced by caching some of the calculations, making them available for repeated runs. \pixell supports splitting of the full sky data into bands, which can be used to reduce the memory usage, if needed.
-The algorithm in this paper, shown in the bottommost row, is vastly more efficient both in execution time and memory consumption, even more so in the high-accuracy regime.
+The algorithm in this paper, shown in the bottom row, is vastly more efficient both in execution time and memory consumption, even more so in the high-accuracy regime.

-Finally, we comment more concretely on the relevance of this code for maximum a posteriori lensing reconstruction \citep{Hirata:2003ka, Carron:2017mqf}.
-In such methods, the reconstruction proceeds by finding an approximate solution to the Wiener-filtered delensed CMB using a conjugate gradient solver at each iteration that involves applying the forward and adjoint operation.
-As mentioned earlier, this typically involves a couple of hundreds of such operations.
-The benefits for a reconstruction strategy like this are two-fold.
-Faster operations directly speed-up lensing reconstruction, and accurate operations can prevent the conjugate gradient solver from building up errors or showing instability.
+Finally, we comment more specifically on the relevance of this code for a maximum a posteriori lensing reconstruction \citep{Hirata:2003ka, Carron:2017mqf}.
+In these methods, the reconstruction proceeds by finding an approximate solution to the Wiener-filtered delensed CMB using a conjugate gradient solver at each iteration that involves applying the forward and adjoint operation.
+As mentioned earlier, this typically involves several hundred such operations.
+The benefits for a reconstruction strategy like this are twofold.
+Faster operations directly speed up the lensing reconstruction, and accurate operations can prevent the conjugate gradient solver from building up errors or showing instability.